MethodAtlas

 American Economic Review

-Levitt used the timing of mayoral and gubernatorial elections as an instrument for police hiring to estimate the causal effect of police on crime.
+Levitt uses the timing of mayoral and gubernatorial elections as an instrument for police hiring to estimate the causal effect of police on crime.
 The paper illustrates the IV approach in a policy-relevant setting where the key concern is reverse causality (more crime leads to more police).

 Semadeni, M., Withers, M. C., & Certo, S. T. (2014).
 The Perils of Endogeneity and Instrumental Variables in Strategy Research: Understanding through Simulations.